SOLARIS-VI/StaticDynamicTesting/part_1_docs/Testing task 1 COMPLETE.md

   def check_for_ace(self, card):
-	# line below should be == instead of =
+	# The line below should have a double equals like this == instead of a single equals like this =
     if card.value = 1:
       return True
-	# line below should have : after else
+	# The line below should have a colon : right after the else
     else
       return False

-	# line below should have a comma , between card1 and card 2
+	# The line below should have a comma , that goes between card1 and card2
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
-	# line below should return card1 instead of card
+	# The line below should return card1 instead of just card
     return card
   else:
     return card2